What are the advantages of a Living Trust over a Will?

-Minor children cannot own or how property in their names.
+Minor children cannot own or hold property in their names.
 However, a Living Trust will allow funds to be held in trust for the minor beneficiary until they attain the age of eighteen or older as designated in the trust document by the owners.

 What is a Special Needs Trust?

 A trust that maintains assets to provide for a beneficiary’s special needs that are not being met by another financial source such as a governmental agency.
 A special needs trust can provide resources to ensure that a special needs beneficiary will have the assets necessary to provide for their unique care for the balance of their life.

 What happens to the estate planning documents when a divorce takes place between a married couple?

 The estate planning documents are no longer valid.
 Each party to the divorce could have new documents prepared to meet their changed individual needs.